beve-org/beve/README.md

 ## 6 - [Extensions](https://github.com/stephenberry/eve/blob/main/extensions.md)

 See [extensions.md](https://github.com/stephenberry/eve/blob/main/extensions.md) for additional extension specifications.
-These are considered to be a formal part of the EVE specification, but are not expected to be as broadly implemented.
+These are considered to be a formal part of the BEVE specification, but are not expected to be as broadly implemented.